dmijatovic/ng6mat/README.md

 ## Branches

 - mat-starter: basic starter with material using scss styles.
 All style assets (fonts and themes) are stored local in the styles folder.
+- mat-bs-starter: bootstrap, grid ONLY, added (sass).
+Only root component, material scss setup and bootstrap grid.
 - mat-app-home: extended version containing standard pages usally used in any app
   - home: home page.
 Landing page, just a basic scafold
   - error: error pages.
 This is separate module (by default lazy loaded)